LIB410-Spring2023/Group-1/pages/dmp.md

 An incidental observation in one of our objects revealed an anomaly in our “Oregon Caves” object described as the Ghost Chamber.
 We quickly concluded an apparition could be the only explanation.
 Our hypothesis postulates the unique stereograph photographic process captured a superimposed bilateral locality.
 This increased sensitivity to phenomena outside normal or supernormal sensory ranges (e.g., sight, hearing) allowed a special circumstance for the right technology and right timing to record this extremely rare event.

 We are, however, ethically certain the ghost has no expectation of privacy.
-We present this apparition here, in the name of pseudoscience.
+We documented this apparition in the name of *pseudoscience*.